filip26/titanium-json-ld/README.md

 An implementation of the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/) (JSON-based Serialization for Linked Data) specification in Java.

 ### ✨ Features
+- No vibe coding.
+No generated code.
+Just deliberate engineering
 - Full conformance with the JSON-LD 1.1 specification
 - Secure, stable, high-performance implementation with ~3000 tests
 - Minimal external dependencies